 Final Thoughts

 Kids behavior is not just about discipline, and it is not always just about a diagnosis.
 Often, it reflects a combination of sleep quality, stimulation levels, movement, nutrition, and overall daily habits.
+Our functional medicine team in Gardner, KS can help you sort through those inputs for your child.
 Schedule a visit at Root Function Health to talk through your child health.

 Our team takes a whole-body approach to help you feel your best.
 Schedule a consultation today.